CrossFit Powerlifting and Strength Training

-Our CrossFit Powerlifting and Olympic Lifting Class (STRONG) begins with a dynamic warmup based on the barbell lift we’ll be doing that day.
+Our CrossFit Powerlifting and Olympic Lifting classes feature a dynamic warmup based on the barbell lift we’ll be doing that day.
 Barbell lifts includes exercises like: 5 x 5 Front Squat, 5-5-3-2-2-1-1-1 Sumo Deadlift; or 3-3-3-3-3 Powerclean.
 The second part of the workout will strengthen and/or mobilize muscles and joints used in those exercises.
 For example: for front squats, we might work on improving external shoulder rotation, unlocking T-spine extension, improving ankle mobility, and assisting in recovery for the lats, glutes, and quads.

 The main exercises (barbell lifts) you will see are Deadlifts, Bench, Press, Jerk, Clean, Squats, and Snatch.
 You will be taught multiple variations of each exercise.
 Each class features four skill levels: beginner, Intermediate, Advanced, Expert.
 Strong is an excellent fitness class to learn the foundations of proper weight lifting.